Compounded medication — not FDA-approved

 The major questions summarized across the three bodies:

-| Question | ISSWSH | NAMS / The Menopause Society | Endocrine Society |
+| Question | ISSWSH | NAMS / Menopause Society | Endocrine Society |

 |---|---|---|---|

-| HT for vasomotor symptoms in appropriate candidates | Supports | Supports (central to 2022 position) | Supports (2015 CPG) |
+| HT for vasomotor symptoms | Supports | Supports (central to 2022 position) | Supports (2015 CPG) |

 | Local vaginal estrogen for GSM | Supports | Supports | Supports |

-| Timing hypothesis (initiation within 10 yrs of menopause) | Aligned | Central to position | Central to 2015 CPG |
+| Timing hypothesis (init within 10 yrs of menopause) | Aligned | Central to position | Central to 2015 CPG |

-| Micronized progesterone vs synthetic progestins | Not primary focus | Acknowledges evidence favoring micronized in some profiles; accepts both | Similar, nuanced |
+| Micronized progesterone vs synthetic progestins | Not primary focus | Acknowledges evidence favoring micronized; accepts both | Similar, nuanced |

 | Compounded bioidentical hormones | Not primary focus | Cautious; prefers approved products where available | Cautious; prefers approved products |